MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 #### Set a threshold for the XtX value
 While this runs, we can prepare our subsequent analysis.
 We need to know above which XtX threhold value we can consider a locus to be an outlier of population differentiation.

-To look for that, the authors suggest to simulate a neutral distribution with a small R function, run baypass on the simulated genotypes, and extract the distribution of XtX values.
+To look for that, the authors suggest to simulate a neutral distribution with a small R function, run BayPass on the simulated genotypes, and extract the distribution of XtX values.
 We can then chose a threshold of the 95% quantile, 99% quantile, etc.

 To do so we have simulated genotypes in R using a program provided with BayPass.